RDollish/TimeDated/README.md

 # TimeDated

 TimeDated is a mobile application that allows users to set daily reminders for various tasks or habits they would like to maintain.
 The application provides users with achievements for maintaining their daily streaks.
-This application was built using flutter.
+This application was built using Flutter.

 ## Features